Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 This requires accessing your Unity project folder on your hard drive, and your porPOIse account on the Hidden Histories server.

-## Add .ace File Ending to Your Asset Bbundle File
+## Add .ace File Ending to Your Asset Bundle File

 Look at your **hard drive** and find your **Unity project folder.**
 - Go to the folder **Assets/AssetBundles.**